AnyUnimib/AnyUnimib/README.md

 ## 👩‍💻 About Me

 - 🎓 Pursuing an **MSc in Data Science** at Università degli Studi di Milano-Bicocca (CdLM Data Science)
-- 🎓 **BSc in Computer Science & Engineering** from Premier University Chittagong — thesis: *Cattle Breed Classification through Multiple Approaches*
+- 🎓 **Bachelor of Science (Engineering) in Computer Science and Engineering** from Premier University Chittagong — thesis: *Cattle Breed Classification through Multiple Approaches*
 - 🔭 Working across the full data pipeline: data engineering (SQL/NoSQL) → statistical modeling → machine learning → deep learning
 - 🧠 Particular interest in applied ML for healthcare/neuroimaging, NLP, and marketing/customer analytics
 - 🔐 Also curious about the security side of data systems (see the password-cracking audit below 👇)